MicrosoftDocs/WSL/WSL/networking.md

 Using `listenaddress=0.0.0.0` will listen on all [IPv4 ports](https://stackoverflow.com/questions/9987409/want-to-know-what-is-ipv4-and-ipv6#:~:text=The%20basic%20difference%20is%20the,whereas%20IPv6%20has%20128%20bits.).

+> [!NOTE]
+> Using a lowercase "i" with the hostname command will generate a different result than using an uppercase "I". `wsl hostname -i` is your local machine (127.0.1.1 is a placeholder diagnostic address), whereas `wsl hostname -I` will return your local machine's IP address as seen by other machines and should be used to identify the `connectaddress` of your Linux distribution running via WSL 2.

 ## IPv6 access

 WSL 2 distributions currently cannot reach IPv6-only addresses.
 We are working on adding this feature.